ProgrammerAsahi/ImageResize/README.md

 As it displays, at the **producer end** of Redis Queue, when service user submits an image request to the RESTAPI, the API will treat it as an image task, and put it into the queue.

-On the other hand, at the **consumer end** of the queue, there will be workers handling these image processing task.
+On the other hand, at the **consumer end** of the queue, there will be workers handling these image processing tasks.
 They take those tasks out of the queue, and utilize **image APIs** to process images.
 Meanwhile, they will write logs to record their behaviors as well.
 When the tasks are done, queue workers will return the result in JSON.
 Users could either hit the RESTAPI, or directly visit the destination folders, to get their image processing results.

 In addition, to enable the service to read & write image files, the **containers of RESTAPIs & Workers** have been set up to **utilize volumes to mount the image directory in host machines** to both containers.
 All the images stored under `./images/` folder could be processed by this service.